pivovarit/quarkus-hazelcast-client-extension/README.md

     quarkus.hazelcast-client.config-source=xml

-Configuration entries from `hazelcast.yml` will override all `quarkus.hazelcast-client.*` entries.
+Configuration entries from `hazelcast.xml` will override all `quarkus.hazelcast-client.*` entries.

 ## Limitations
 - Default serialization is not supported in native mode